 There are two types of home blood pressure monitors:

 - Manual devices.
 Manual blood pressure monitors use a stethoscope and an inflatable arm cuff connected by a rubber tube to a gauge that records the pressure.
 To measure your blood pressure, you inflate the cuff that goes around your arm by pumping a bulb at one end of the tube.
-You then check your blood pressure with a stethoscope — listening to the sounds of blood flow through the main artery in your upper arm as the pressure decreases in the cuff.
+You then check your blood pressure with a stethoscope — listening to the sounds of blood flowing through the main artery in your upper arm as the pressure decreases in the cuff.
 Manual monitors are usually less expensive than digital monitors, but can be more difficult to use.

 Digital devices.
 Digital monitors have a cuff and a gauge that records the pressure.
 The cuff automatically inflates at the touch of a button.
 These devices automatically calculate heart rate and check your blood pressure by measuring the changes in the motion of your artery as the blood flows through the artery while the cuff deflates.
 Some even give you an error message if you aren't wearing the cuff properly.
 Digital monitors also deflate automatically.